 I didn’t open my Barbie Gallery but at least I got to eat in one.

 After all that eating, we decided to do some shopping to burn all the excess calories from the cakes and sweets.

 I noticed Taipei didn’t just have themed restaurants, they had themed boutiques and shops too!
-It makes it easier to shop when you’re looking for something in particular, for example eyelashes, you’d have a stall dedicated to just selling eyelashes!
+Makes it easier to shop when you’re looking for something in particular, for example eyelashes, you’d have a stall dedicated to just selling eyelashes!
 Looking for stuffed toys?
 They have one in almost every animal, colour and size!
-I was really surprised to see the male changing room had penises and va-jay-jays plastered in its interior.
+I was really surprised to see the male changing room had dicks and vaginas plastered in its interior.
 Again, not something you would see in fairly conservative Singapore.

 No 7, Lane 50, Xi-Ning South Road, Wanhua District, Taipei

 Tel: +886 2 2311 8822